omega-coder/Blog-hugo/content/post/insahack-2019-neurovision-misc-206-pts-writeup.md

 out_layer = model.layers[1].output  #output layer shape=(?, 1)
 ```

-Now, we need to define the gradient and cost functions using keras predefined function
+Now, we need to define the gradient and cost functions using the Keras predefined function

 ```python